How to Make Your Own Flower Food

 When you've just received or purchased a bouquet of flowers, you'll want to get them in water and make sure they'll last as long as possible.
 But what happens when you didn't receive the flower food packet with your blooms?
-Don't worry—you can make your own flower food at home with just three super simple ingredients that you may already have hanging in your kitchen and pantry.
+Don't worry—you can make your own flower food at home with simple ingredients that you may already have in your kitchen and pantry.

 What Flower Food Is Made of

 A surprising fact about flower food is that it consists of just three main ingredients: citric acid, sugar, and bleach.
 The packet was designed to help flowers stay fresh longer, and each element has properties that are said to preserve flowers past their typical lifespan with plain water.

 The citric acid lowers the pH in the water, which can make it more habitable for freshly cut flowers to thrive in.
 The sugar acts as the actual "food," since flowers produce and consume sugar in the process of photosynthesis, and once they're cut, they can no longer produce sugar.
 By adding sugar to the water, the flowers think they're still eating, which keeps them perky.
 Finally, the bleach acts as a disinfectant to the water and helps get rid of potentially harmful bacteria that could hinder the flowers' longevity.

 If you're in a bind and need flower food ASAP, you can make your own in a few simple steps.

 What You'll Need

 - 1 teaspoon sugar

 Pre-measure your sugar, bleach, and lemon or lime juice.